baskeboler/angular-themes-blog-post/src/assets/post.md

     ```
     This will not work if that SASS variable is later used with SASS functions (for example the `mix()` color function), but if you aren't passing that var through functions that expect a resolved value you should be ok.
 - If you do make use of SASS color functions to obtain darker or lighter variant of your main colors, you may generate those from javascript at the time you load your theme.
-  - I am using a small library called [tinycolor](https://github.com/bgrins/TinyColor) in my example which is very simple to use
+  - I am using a small library called [tinycolor](https://github.com/bgrins/TinyColor) in my example which is very simple to use.
+  - The idea is to generate a range of light and dark colors for each of our base palette colors that are defined in our theme.
+    - For example, if we have a variable called `--primaryColor`, then we will also have: `--primaryColorDark10, --primaryColorDark20, ..., --primaryColorDark90, --primaryColorLight10, ..., --primaryColorLight90`, and so on.

 ## Our theme model

 There are some things to note about themes, as part of our themes we will customize: